rikhuijzer/fx/README.md

 ```

 Let me know when you are hosting this software, I'll happily link to you from <https://huijzer.xyz> to increase your search engine ranking.
-My email is at the top of <https://huijzer.xyz>.
+My email address is at the top of <https://huijzer.xyz>.

 ## API